cjprybol/reproducibility-via-singularity/README.md

 ```bash
 sudo singularity bootstrap test.img $HOME/singularity/examples/ubuntu.def
 ```
+Congratulations, you've made a container!

-We have a container!
-But it doesn't have much loaded onto it.
+We have a container, but it doesn't have much software loaded onto it.
 Let's enter into a bash shell that is running inside of the container.
 By default, containers have the ability to read and write data to the filesystem of the host, yet containers themselves are immutable.
 Here, we will launch our shell session with the `--contain` flag, which blocks our ability to interact with the hosting computer, and the `--writable` flag such that we can modify the contents of the container
 ```bash
 sudo singularity shell --writable --contain test.img
 ```